Which Methodology to Choose for Your Project: Waterfall vs RAD?

 Regarding the time of development, there are some more points that can affect the speed of the project completion.
 First, companies need to understand that the completion of the project is perceived differently when using this or that development methodology.

-A process based on Waterfall implies a clear structure of the development process, well-defined deadlines, and a clear result.
+A process based on the software development model Waterfall implies a clear structure of the development process, well-defined deadlines, and a clear result.

 An example of a software development plan.
 (Source: techno-pm.com)

-In contrast to the Waterfall model, development projects based on the principles of RAD are open ended because they are are completed only when the client is satisfied with the result.
+In contrast to the Waterfall model, development projects based on the principles of RAD are open-ended because they are completed only when the client is satisfied with the result.

 On the other hand, if the company isn’t fully satisfied with the result of work of the Waterfall team, the developers will have to make changes until they get approval from the client.

-Making changes during the development phase can also greatly affect the timing of product completion.
+Making changes while developing can also greatly affect the timing of product completion.
 For example, when using the RAD approach, the client and engineers can quickly make adjustments, which significantly saves time.

 In the worst cases, the development has to be started again from scratch, which drastically lengthens the development process.